-- 1. Hold a paver or brick you are cutting with your hand across the front of the blade. - 2.
-Ever put your fingers inside the holes or slots of an extruded brick or block. - 3.
-Ever put your finger in front or behind the blade whilst it is running. - 4.
-Ever cut more than one paver or brick at once. - 5.
+- 1. Hold a brick or block you are cutting with your hand across the front of the blade. - 2.
+Place your fingers inside the holes or slots of an extruded brick or block. - 3.
+Place your fingers in front or behind the blade whilst it is running. - 4.
+Attempt to cut more than one brick or block at once. - a.
 When making deep cuts.
 Eg. 110mm (4") splits.
-Always apply downward pressure on the material being cut and do not push cut sections against the blade. - 6.
-Ever force the blade through the material being cut. - 7.
-Attempt to hold or grab a paver or brick if it does jam on a blade. - a.
-Let go immediately. - b.
-Turn off the saw immediately. - 8.
+Always apply downward pressure on the material being cut and do not push cut sections against the blade. - 5.
+Force the blade through the material being cut. - 6.
+Attempt to hold or grab a brick or block if it does jam on a blade. - a.
+Let go of the brick/ block immediately. - b.
+Turn off the saw immediately. - 7.
 Cut material with cracks.

-There are two cutting methods that are typically used when operating a paver saw.
+There are two cutting methods that are typically used when operating a brick saw.
 These are the back cut and step cut.